Kaderde/teched2025-msad/exercises/ex1/README.md

 ##### Step 1: User and Role configuration Incident Management:

 - Create users in your custom SAP Identity Service:
-     - bob.support@company.com (Support user)
+     - bob.support@company.com (Support user).
-     - alice.support@company.com (Support user)
+     - alice.support@company.com (Support user).
-     - aavid.admin@company.com (Admin user)
+     - david.admin@company.com (Admin user).

 - Configure User Roles in BTP cockpit
-    - Assign bob.support and alice.support to role collection 'Incident Management Support' (TBD with screenshots)
+    - Assign bob.support and alice.support to role collection 'Incident Management Support' (TBD with screenshots).
-    - Assign david.admin to role collection 'Incident Management Admin' (TBD with screenshots)
+    - Assign david.admin to role collection 'Incident Management Admin' (TBD with screenshots).

 ##### Step 2: Login as Alice (Support User) :
-- Access SAP Build Work Zone
+- Access SAP Build Work Zone.
-- Login with alice.support@company.com
+- Login with alice.support@company.com.
-- Navigate to Incident Management application
+- Navigate to Incident Management application.

 ##### Step 3: Exploit the Vulnerability
-- View the incidents list - Alice can see all incidents
+- View the incidents list - Alice can see all incidents.
-- Click on any incident to open it (e.g., "No current on a sunny day")
+- Click on any incident to open it (e.g., "No current on a sunny day").
-- Click "Edit" button - **This works because there are no ownership restrictions**
+- Click "Edit" button - **This works because there are no ownership restrictions**.
 - Modify the incident:
-    - Change title to "URGENT - Modified by Alice"
+    - Change title to "URGENT - Modified by Alice".
-    - Change status to "In Process"
+    - Change status to "In Process".
-    - Add a conversation entry: "Alice was here"
+    - Add a conversation entry: "Alice was here".
-- Click "Save"
+- Click "Save".

 ##### Step 4: Verify Exploitation Success
 - ✅ The system allows Alice to modify ANY incident